rogit31/vostera.md/Session Planning.md

 - Lucina's statsheet
 - Vixal's statsheet
 - Complete article about aether
-- Mizutsune wyvern scale hit ? what did I mean by this
 - Lavender
 - Banbaro Battle horn
 - They rolled a 15 on the die